streptomyces/advancedR/README.md

 # CRAN has a repository of R packages.

 # Bioconductor is a repository of packages for
-# bioinfomatics.
+# bioinformatics.
 Bioconductor has its own installer.

 ### Installing edgeR ###
 # We don't need to do this because edgeR is already installed